Validate content in a data model (Beta)

 You can also click the down arrow (

-) next to Publish and select Validate content.
+) next to Publish and select Validate content at any time.

 -